alleyinteractive/mantle-docs/testing/requests.md

 * `assertUnauthorized()` - Assert 401
 * `assertRedirect( $uri = null )` - Asserts that the response is 301 or 302, and
   also runs `assertLocation()` with the `$uri`

+### JSON Assertions

+* `assertJsonPath()` - Assert that the expected value and type exists at the given path in the response.
+* `assertJsonPath()` - Assert that the expected value and type exists at the given path in the response.
+* `assertExactJson()` - Assert that the response has the exact given JSON.
+* `assertJsonFragment()` - Assert that the response contains the given JSON fragment.
+* `assertJsonMissing()` - Assert that the response does not contain the given JSON fragment.
+* `assertJsonMissingExact()` - Assert that the response does not contain the exact JSON fragment.
+* `assertJsonCount()` - Assert that the response JSON has the expected count of items at the given key.

 ### Header Assertions